graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/migration3.md

 * Guid (maps to `IdGraphType` by default; also supports `GuidGraphType`)
 * BigInt

-There is also support for converting byte arrays to base-64 encoded strings and vice versa.
+There is also support for converting base-64 encoded strings to byte arrays.
 See the `ValueConverter` class for more details.

 See [Schema Types](https://graphql-dotnet.github.io/docs/getting-started/schema-types) for more details.